 How Negative Gearing Actually Works

-Negative gearing is a cash-flow position, not a strategy: a property whose deductible holding costs exceed its rent runs a net rental loss that can generally offset other income under current law.
-This guide explains the mechanics, the risks, and the announced (not-yet-law) changes.
+Negative gearing is a cash-flow position, not a strategy: a property whose deductible holding costs exceed its rent runs a net rental loss that can generally offset other income for the 2025-26 and 2026-27 income years.
+This guide explains the mechanics, the risks, and the enacted 2026 changes that quarantine excess residential-property deductions from 2027-28.
 General information only, not personal tax advice.

 Last updated:

 Negative gearing is one of the most discussed and least understood ideas in Australian property.
-At its core it is simple: a rental property that costs more to hold than it earns runs at a loss, and under current rules that loss can generally reduce your other taxable income.
-This guide explains how the deduction flows through, walks an illustrative example, sets out the real risks, and separates current law from the changes announced in the 2026-27 Budget that are not yet law.
+At its core it is simple: a rental property that costs more to hold than it earns runs at a loss, and for the 2025-26 and 2026-27 income years that loss can generally reduce your other taxable income.
+That changes from the 2027-28 income year: the Treasury Laws Amendment (Tax Reform No. 1) Act 2026 received Royal Assent on 26 June 2026 and is law, and it quarantines the excess of residential-property deductions over residential-property income rather than allowing it against salary.
+This guide explains how the deduction flows through, walks an illustrative example, sets out the real risks, and states precisely what the enacted changes do, when they apply, and which exceptions can — and cannot yet — be relied on.
 It is general information only and not personal tax advice.

 What negative gearing actually is